Big Honkin’ List Of Homemade Gifts They’ll Actually Love

 Homemade Christmas gift idea - luffa, soapberry infusion, homemade soaps. #TexasHomesteader

-The soaps were all packaged in boxes I made from Repurposed Christmas Cards.
+The homemade soaps were packaged in boxes I made from Repurposed Christmas Cards

 ~ Hummingbird Feeders & Nectar

+Again this was in the days before my blog so I have no link to share.
 The old house that was previously on this property burned over 50 years before we ever purchased it.
-In a back pasture there was a large area of glass, metal, old cars, etc.
+In a back pasture there was a large area discards from the previous inhabitants.

-But some of those glass jars were just so cool and obviously old.
+Some of those glass jars were so cool and obviously old.
 We took some of the more interestingly-shaped ones and washed them up and made hummingbird feeders with them.

 Our homemade hummingbird feeders just needed: